Table of Contents[Hide][Show]

 Instead, ask: “What would you like help with?” or “What would you like to know more about?”

-Your readers may even volunteer such information in your blog comments so be sure to keep track of those.
+Your readers may even volunteer such information in your blog comments or on social media so be sure to keep track of those.

 Based on the below strategies, take a holistic look at all of your readers’ feedback and create an FAQ sheet based on what they would like to learn about.
 This can lead to more focused blog ideas.